OriAde-E/OriAde-E/README.md

 - 👋 Hi, I’m @OriAde-E
-- 👀 I’m interested in workijg hand in hand to create
+- 👀 I’m interested in working hand in hand to create
 - 🌱 nice to meet ya
 - 💞️ I’m looking to collaborate